de-Boer-Lab/Genomic-API-for-Model-Evaluation/docs/source/Building_Modules/Build_test_modules.md

 ```bash
 apptainer run --containall -B /path_to/test_evaluator_container/evaluator_data:/evaluator_data -B /test_evaluator_container/predictions:/predictions evaluator.sif 172.16.47.243 5000 /predictions
 ```

 If the connection was successful a file called `predictor_return_file.json` will be created in the `/path/to/predictions/`

 ### Helpful hints and notes

-+ Note: The `-B` is used to mount local directories for the containers so that they have access to those folders/files.
+- Note: The `-B` is used to mount local directories for the containers so that they have access to those folders/files.
-+ Note: You many need to change file permissions before building the container if you get permission errors when copying files into the container.
+- Note: You many need to change file permissions before building the container if you get permission errors when copying files into the container.
 This can be done using `chmod 644 file_name` before running the build command.
-+ Your data can be stored in any format in the /evaluator_data/ folder.
-If it's a pre-made JSON format in the API format you can directly using use the evaluator_API_clean_apptainer.py script which reads in JSON file.
+- Your data can be stored in any format in the `evaluator_data/` folder.
+If it's a pre-made JSON format in the API format you can directly using use the evaluator API script which reads in JSON file.
 Many of the pre-build GAME modules use other data types and their code can be used as a reference to get started.
-+ Additional dependencies can be added into the .def files in the `%post section`
+- Additional dependencies can be added into the .def files in the `%post section`
-+ Apptainer by default mounts a few of the user's directories which allows the container to use locally installed packages.
-To make containers reproducible across all platforms we encourage user to add `export APPTAINER_NO_MOUNT="home,tmp,proc,sys,dev"` in the `%enviroment` section of the definition file and install any necesssary dependencies into the container avoid any use of locally installed packages.
+- The containers images are built with `APPTAINER_NO_MOUNT` to provide a safe default.
+This setting prevents the most common host directories from being automatically mounted, making the container inherently more isolated.
+- Runtime (`--containall`): While `APPTAINER_NO_MOUNT` is good, it only blocks specific default paths.
+The `--containall` flag provides complete isolation by blocking all unexpected host directories, variables, and settings.
+This is the best practice to guarantee a run is entirely isolated.